obumnwabude/github-invite/node-monolith/README.md

 A web app that can accept a GitHub username and send them an invitation to join a GitHub Organisation.

+You can host or serve it and provide users with the frontend, in which they can enter their GitHub username and get invited to your GitHub organization.

 ## Add org.js file

 Add an org.js file in the root of this repository for this app to work.
 The file should export the name of the GitHub organisation to be joined and a personal access token of an admin in that GitHub organization.